How to Open a DEMAT Account in Nepal

 The same account is used for share transactions.
 Now, when you buy and sell stock in the primary (IPO) as well as secondary markets (via brokers), you need to have a DEMAT account.
 This has made it possible for quicker transactions and ownership transfer.
-Please note that the fees are Account Opening Charge: Rs.
-50, Annual Account Maintenance Charge: Rs.
-100. Total: Rs.
-150.
+Please note that the normal fees are:

 To Open a DEMAT account to store company shares in Nepal, follow these steps: